thuum666/fly-hash-preprocess/README.md

 # Installation guide
   Just put the code and data together under your Matlab workspace.
 # Instructions for demo
+  The "fly hash" method is written according to Dasgupta's work (10.1126/science.aam9868)
   ## MNIST
     1. Put the MNIST-demo folder under the workspace
     2. The default parameters are optimized already